Spencer Steer Player Props: Reds vs. Brewers

-The Cincinnati Reds, including Spencer Steer (.489 on-base percentage in past 10 games, 113 points above season-long percentage), battle starter Corbin Burnes and the Milwaukee Brewers at American Family Field, Friday at 8:10 PM ET.
+The Cincinnati Reds, including Spencer Steer (batting .297 in his past 10 games, with two home runs, eight walks and five RBI), battle starting pitcher Colin Rea and the Milwaukee Brewers at American Family Field, Saturday at 4:10 PM ET.

 Spencer Steer Game Info & Props vs. the Brewers